Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 2. Import *Design Automation For Revit Tutorial.postman_collection*

-    1. In the Postman header bar, click the Import button.
+    1. In the Postman header bar, click **Import**.
 A dialog displays.

-    2. Drag the file you downloaded in step 1, on to the area marked Drop files here.
+    2. Drag the file you downloaded in step 1, on to the area marked **Drop files here**.

 ### 4. Get a Revit Add-in that is Design Automation Ready